tanayp327/PhysicsArcade/leaderboard.md

       var index = leaderboardData.findIndex(function(entry) {
         return entry.rank === rank;
       });

-      // If the entry is found, remove it from the leaderboard data, update ranks, and regenerate the leaderboard if (index !== -1) {
+      // If the entry is found, remove it from the leaderboard data, update ranks, regenerate the leaderboard, and update the server if (index !== -1) {
         leaderboardData.splice(index, 1);
         updateRanks();
         generateLeaderboard();
+        updateLeaderboardData();
       }
     }